technoheman/hemanshubhojak.com/_posts/2016/2016-05-12-simple-docker-container-running-http-server.md

 ---
 layout: post
-title:  "Running a static website in Docker"
+title:  "Simple Docker container running a http server"
 date: 2016-05-12 09:00:00
-categories: docker static-website http-server
+categories: docker container static-website http-server
 ---

 In this exercise we will create a Docker container which will run a simple http server.